marcbourlon/TipTap/README.md

 really because of functionalities, but because of this quality: I went back to coding only recently, and you can _smell_ it.

 ## So, was it meant to do?

 Essentially, its goal is to:
 * provide a unified, input-device agnostic events capturing system: dealing with Mouse, Touch, Augmented Gestures (see [Jérôme Etienne's work](https://github.com/jeromeetienne/augmentedgesture.js)), Leap Motion, etc.
 * compensate for human lack of accuracy, leading to almost-simultaneous actions of fingers, instead of simultaneous.
 Think of double bi-tap for example, chances are that you will not tap both fingers twice exactly simultaneously.
 Even if you do, you will not always.
 And now, try with tri-tap, or worse, double tri-swipe!
 This inaccuracy was one of the main reason to create this lib, and by far the biggest technical issue to solve.
+To do this, when a pointer event occurs, it will wait for a tiny amount of time to see if other similar events come.
+If it happens, it will group the event together, a bit like what is done natively by iOS with its touch events and the touches* arrays.
 * despite the previous step, not miss any event!
 * differenciate simply between tap, tip (long tap), swipe, move, pinch, spread, rotate...
 * give a rich but simple language to define complex gestures, in an Event-like syntax.
 Example: